London director salary tax accountant UK

 Tax planning aims to balance the salary with dividends, which are taxed differently to reduce overall costs.
 Paying a salary just above the National Insurance primary threshold achieves this.

 Directors must report income through self-assessment to ensure correct tax is paid.
-Employers should keep good records and plan payments in advance to stay within tax rules and avoid penalties from HMRC.
+Employers should keep good records and plan payments in advance to stay within tax rules and avoid penalties from HMRC, often supported by tax services london.

 Taking Out Dividends as a Shareholder